 The 2014 Downtown Master Plan update recommended the City view parking as a utility versus a land use because it provides a service that customers use.
-The DMP also identified four potential parking garage locations and recommended that the City initiate a study to study the issue more closely.
+The Master Plan also identified four potential parking garage locations and recommended that the City initiate a study to study the issue more closely.
 Of those four locations, only two are owned by the City.
-The Downtown Parking Study (DPS) was completed in 2015 and studied various locations, including the location currently planned at Main and Sixth streets.
+The Downtown Parking Study was completed in 2015 and studied various locations, including the location currently planned at Main and Sixth streets.

-8. Where can I park during construction of the parking garage?
+If a garage is constructed at 6th and Main, where can I park during construction of the parking garage?

 These free parking lots downtown are available:

 - Red Poppy Lot at Ninth and Main streets: 136 spaces

 - Sunflower Lot at Eighth and Martin Luther King Jr. streets: 140 spaces